 Publius’ Pastoral Poem

-The expression Omnia vincit amor originally comes from the Roman poet Virgil, or Publius Vergilius Maro.
-Virgil was born the 15th of October 70 B.C in Andes, part of modern Pietole, near Mantua in Italy.
+The expression Omnia vincit amor originally comes from the Roman poet Vergil, or Publius Vergilius Maro.
+Vergil was born the 15th of October 70 B.C in Andes, part of modern Pietole, near Mantua in Italy.
 He is most famous for his grand epos the Aenid.

 The phrase Omnia vincit amor, however springs from his first work, Bucolica or Eclogae.